The Transport Finance Law Review: Malta

 Maltese law also caters for sister ship arrests.
 In fact, in the maritime claims listed in Article 742B(d) – (y) of the COCP, an action in rem may be brought against:

-- that ship, where the person who would be liable on the claim for an action in personam (the 'relevant person') was, when the cause of action arose, an owner or charterer of, or in possession or in control of, the ship if, at the time when the action in brought, the relevant person is either an owner or beneficial owner of that ship or the bareboat charterer of it; or
+- that ship, where the person who would be liable on a claim for an action in personam (relevant person) was, when the cause of action arose, an owner or charterer of, or in possession or in control of, the ship if, at the time when the action in brought, the relevant person is either an owner or beneficial owner of that ship or the bareboat charterer of it; or

-- any other ship of which, at the time when the action is brought, the relevant person is the owner or beneficial owner as respects all shares in it.
+- any other ship for which, at the time when the action is brought, the relevant person is the owner or beneficial owner as respects all shares in it.

-In these cases, thus, sister ship and associated ship arrest is possible.
+Thus, in these cases sister ship and associated ship arrest is possible.